Arashi0987/simple_shuffle_stream/README.md

 You can test this in VLC by going to Media > Open Network Stream and inputing that address ^

-## Configuration

-The container automatically:
-- Scans for all `.mp4` files in mounted directory and subdirectories
-- Creates HLS segments with 10-second duration
-- Maintains a 6-segment sliding window
-- Streams at 2Mbps max bitrate with 128k audio

 ## Monitoring